osxmidi/LinVst/README.md

 Installs lin-vst-server.exe and lin-vst-server.exe.so to /usr/bin and installs linvst.so to /vst in the source code folder

-Makefile-embed is for the host embedded window option.
+Makefile is for a standalone window version and Makefile-embed is for the host embedded window version.

 Makefile-embed-rt (host embedded window) has real time audio support which may help with some latency issues.